Translated by Jelena Kitamura

 It is also entertaining to look for rain gear goods during this season.
 You can find a whole array of umbrellas, coats, and boots, from elegant to simply adorable designs.
 Shopping for something special when it rains is sure to brighten your mood.

 Those who want to stand out with unique umbrellas can go to Wakeari Honpo, in Asakusa, Tokyo.
-You can take a pick among countless umbrellas filled with originality and charm, such as the folding one in a shape of kokeshi, a traditional Japanese doll, or an umbrella covered in sushi.
+You can take a pick among countless umbrellas filled with originality and charm, such as the folding one in the shape of kokeshi, a traditional Japanese doll, or an umbrella covered in sushi.

 At Cool Magic SHU’S, a store in Tokyo's Jiyugaoka area specializing in umbrellas, customers can choose from a selection of around 5,000 colorful umbrellas.
 A compact and light folding umbrella would make a great souvenir.